-&lt;sup>5 Road Vehicles - Test scenarios for automated driving systems - Taxonomy for operational design domain
+6 Road Vehicles - Test scenarios for automated driving systems - Taxonomy for operational design domain

 3.1.2.1.
 In the driving situation analysis, the behaviours of other road users that are reasonably expected and presence of roadway characteristics in the ODD are explored in more detail by mapping actors with appropriate properties and defining interactions between the objects.
 Consider link with traffic-rule analysis.
 Explanation appears similar to the outcomes described in the codification of traffic rules for application to ADS.
 3.1.2.2.
 An example of this analysis is given in [Table 1], where static and dynamic behaviours of other objects (including other road users) that the ADS is reasonably expected to encounter within the ODD are described.
-In the case of vehicles, this includes behaviours such as "acceleration", "deceleration", "cut-in"; for pedestrians, examples of dynamic behaviours include "crossing road", "walking on sidewalk", etc. Some of these behaviours may involve nominal situations (e.g., lead vehicle deceleration at a rate reasonably expected in light of traffic and other circumstances within the bounds of physical limitations ) while others may involve critical situations (e.g., sudden cut-ins or unpredictable pedestrian or cyclist behaviour, including behaviours that may violate local traffic laws such as crossing a road outside a designated cross walk).
+In the case of vehicles, this includes behaviours such as "acceleration", "deceleration", "cut-in"; for pedestrians, examples of dynamic behaviours include "crossing road", "walking on sidewalk", etc. Some of these behaviours may involve nominal situations (e.g., lead vehicle deceleration at a rate reasonably expected in light of traffic and other circumstances within the bounds of physical limitations) while others may involve critical situations (e.g., sudden cut-ins or unpredictable pedestrian or cyclist behaviour, including behaviours that may violate local traffic laws such as crossing a road outside a designated cross walk).

 3.1.2.3.
 The behaviour of other road users and the condition of physical objects within the ODD may fall at any point along a continuum of likelihood.
-For example, deceleration by other vehicles may range from what is expected and reasonable in the traffic circumstances, to unreasonable but somewhat likely rapid deceleration, to extremely unlikely (e.g., a sudden cut-in combined with full braking on a clear high-speed road).
-The analysis of the ODD and reasonably expected driving situations within the ODD should make distinctions that include an estimate of the likelihood of situations to ensure that the ADS's performance is evaluated based on response to reasonably likely occurrences involving nominal, critical and failure situations but not on the expectation that the ADS will avoid or mitigate the most extremely unlikely occurrences. occurrences.
+For example, deceleration by other vehicles may range from what is expected and reasonable in the traffic circumstances, to unreasonable but somewhat likely rapid deceleration, to extremely unlikely (e.g., a sudden cut-in combined with full braking on a clear high- speed road).
+The analysis of the ODD and reasonably expected driving situations within the ODD should make distinctions that include an estimate of the likelihood of situations to ensure that the ADS's performance is evaluated based on response performance is evaluated based on response to reasonably likely occurrences involving nominal, critical and failure situations but not on the expectation that the ADS will avoid or mitigate the most extremely unlikely occurrences.
 Table 1.
-Section Sect Refer to FRAV-31-19 for original image.
+Next Section Section VM121 p.
+6. pr.
+VPx13, him VM2, historphing from the section and pre- terior section and pre- section and pre- terior and pre- section and pre- pre- section and pre- pre- section and pre- pre- Refer to FRAV-31-19 for original image.